abctim/data-data-no-mi/README.md

 The Data Data no Mi project is a One Piece Episode Management System that demonstrates the use of various database concepts and technologies.
 The project utilizes Hibernate as the Object-Relational Mapping (ORM) tool to interact with a PostgreSQL database.
 It showcases the implementation of entity relationships, primary and foreign keys, optimized fetching strategies, and the usage of ElementCollection with an enum.

-The project consists of the following entities:

-1. Episode
-2. Arc
-3. Character
-4. User

 ## Technologies Used

 - Java